Need help choosing a Telescope?

 What TYPE of telescope should you get?

-Use this flowchart to determine which type telescope is for you by considering the following questions: Who will be using it, what are you looking at, where are you observing from, and what is your budget?
+Use this flowchart to determine which type telescope is right for you by considering the following questions: Who will be using it, what are you looking at, where are you observing from, and what is your budget?

 The “Rules” and “Red Flags” when choosing a beginner telescope.